“Three rustic, delightful and comfortable thatch-roofed villas for 2-6, overlooking a shimmering lagoon and the Pacific”

 If you love fish, it doesn't get fresher than straight from the local boats.
 Between 1pm and 3pm the fishermen return in their panga boats to Punta Lobos, a beach a couple of kilometres out of town, with the catch of the day.

 As for eating out, you're spoiled for choice: Todos Santos is blessed with an unusual number of good places to eat.
-For tacos, burritos and papas rellenas (stuffed potatoes) try the taco stand on the main street, next to the El Tecolote bookshop.
+For tacos, burritos and papas rellenas (stuffed potatoes) try the taco stand at the end of Calle Juarez.
 For sandwiches, soups, an assortment of Mexican dishes, breads, muffins, cakes and great coffee there's Caffe Todos Santos (calle Centenario 33).
-If you love pizza, they come oven-fired at Il Giardino on calle Degollado.
+For excellent food and wines in a lovely garden setting try Las Casitas on Calle Juarez; or for the most popular food in town head to La Esquina Cafe, which has excellent homemade fare, a lively atmosphere and is a hit among locals.

 - Full kitchen